 Remember, he is traveling through China in the mid-80s, not the mid-60s.
-The first notable Chinese heavy metal band Tang Dynasty will be formed in 1988, and Chinese students will make a 10-meter (!)
-Goddess of Liberty out of papier-mâché on Beijing Tiananmen Square only one year later.
+Chinese students will make a 10-meter (!)
+Goddess of Liberty statue out of papier-mâché on Beijing Tiananmen Square only a few years later.

 Stuart Stevens looking for hardships

-There was one thing I found delightful about this book though, a conversation between SS and Mark Salzman.
+There was one thing I found delightful about this book though, a conversation between Stevens and Mark Salzman.

 “But I got the impression from Iron and Silk that you didn’t really like China.”

-Yep, that about explains all that was odd about Iron and Silk and about this book.
+That about explains all that was odd about both of their books.